Many consider Ardmore a hidden gem, an unexplored city in Oklahoma.

 Ranked in the “Top 50 Most Authentic American Experiences” by Time Magazine, the Toy & Action Figure Museum has several informational exhibits.

-It also has vibrant displays of famous action figures of various cartoons throughout the ages, including the popular character, Dick Tracy.
+It also has vibrant displays of famous action figures from various cartoons throughout the ages, including the popular character Dick Tracy.

 Also known as the Lake Texoma Dam, the Denison Dam is the most famous attraction around the lake.